About Dr Lars Kjaer

 A first-year undergraduate course designed by Dr Kjaer.
 The course explores the history of the later Roman Empire and the spread of Christianity, before moving on to exploring the fall of Rome and the rise of the barbarian successor states.

 A first-year undergraduate course designed by the Northeastern University London History Faculty and team-taught, which takes in human history from the beginning till now.
-Dr Kjaer lectures on ancient and medieval history.
+Dr Kjaer has lectured on ancient and medieval history..

 The Crusades and the Expansion of Europe, 1000-1200